Your cookie preferences

 Jean's story

-Jean was one of the first patients on a Virtual Ward.
+Jean was cared for by Hospital at Home.
 She had been admitted to hospital four days earlier with a chest infection and needed a chest X-ray followed by intravenous antibiotics.
 Jean lives with her daughter and granddaughter at home.

 After a couple of days, it became clear she needed a longer course of antibiotics and would need to stay in hospital but already felt better and wanted to go home.
 Instead of staying in hospital for another six days, and to ensure she continued to improve, she was discharged back home early with nurses calling once a day to administer the intravenous antibiotics and assess Jean to make sure she was improving.